Birth and Rebirth

-Birth and Rebirth is an album by American jazz musicians Max Roach and Anthony Braxton.
-It was recorded in September 1978 for the Italian Black Saint label.
+Birth and Rebirth is an album by the American jazz musicians Max Roach and Anthony Braxton.
+It was recorded in a single session in Milan on September 7, 1978, and released later that year on the Italian Black Saint label.

 Reception

 The AllMusic review by Scott Yanow stated: "Braxton (who performs on alto, soprano, sopranino and clarinet) and Roach continually inspire each other, which is probably why they would record a second set the following year.
 Stimulating avant-garde music."

+DownBeat gave the album 5 stars.
+Reviewer Michael Zipkin wrote, "If ever there was a jazz marriage made in heaven, this is the one.
+In an absolutely dynamic and feet-on-the-ground, head-in-the-clouds tour de force of intuitive improvisation..."